 3. Enable the option Allow downgrading to older version to allow updates to lower versions of the agent.

-This option is particularly useful if you notice operating issues with a version of the agent, as it allows you to go back to an earlier version in which the problem did not arise.
+This option is particularly useful if you are experiencing a problem with a version of the agent.
+It allows you to revert to an earlier version with which the problem does not occur.